There are many mulch types available for your organic garden, but which is the best mulch for you?

 1. Stones or gravel provide some of the benefits in that they protect the soil from erosion and decrease evaporation, but they do not breakdown and so do not do much to improve soil health.
 They are not one of the best mulch types.

 2. Bark mulch and wood chips are some of the most commonly used mulching materials in the garden.
 They have some benefits and some potential downsides.
-You may have seen them in bags or in bulk at the garden center, or you may have used them in your organic gardening before.
-They do most of the above things well, but unfortunately, they have a couple of issues making them one of the types of mulch I don't tend to use.
+They do most of the above things well, but unfortunately, they have a couple of issues making them one of the types of mulch I don’t tend to use.

-Bark in particular is very low in nutrients (so it doesn't improve soil fertility) and often high in toxins (it’s a tree’s first line of defense against pests), so it causes toxicity problems in the soil.
+Bark in particular is low in nutrients (so it doesn’t improve soil fertility) and often high in toxins (it’s a tree’s first line of defense against pests), so it causes toxicity problems in the soil.
 It even contains oils that repel water, rather than more appropriate mulch materials that will hold onto water.